 Verify your site with Google Search Console

-To see data from Google searches, verify your site with Google Search Console by completing the prompts in the Google tab.
+To review data from Google searches, verify your site with Google Search Console by completing the prompts in the Google tab.
 Wait 72 hours after verifying for the data to populate.

-If you already verified your site with Google Search Console, you don't need to verify it again to see keyword data.
-If it's been more than 72 hours and there's data to display, you'll see it the first time you visit the Search Keywords panel.
+If you already verified your site with Google Search Console, you don't need to verify it again to populate keyword data.
+If it's been more than 72 hours and there's data to display, it will appear the first time you visit the Search keywords panel.

 Tip: If you have a Google Workspace account, ensure Google Search Console is turned on for all users.